 According to a 2016 study, the average full-time freelancer works 36 hours per week, reported this article.

-During those six(ish) hours about five days a week, I’m probably working for about 10 clients so I have a variety of work to keep me busy.
+During those six hours I’m working as a freelancer about five days a week, I’m probably working for about 10 clients so I have a variety of projects and assignments to keep me busy.
 I also might work 10 hours on one day and only two the next day if I’m traveling, attending events, or taking the day (somewhat) off for personal time.

 Diana can help with: